CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-web-application-server.md

 5. Click `Add…`
 6. Set Type to `https`.
 7. Set the appropriate Port number (typically 443).
+    {{% alert title="Note" %}}Configuring your system to use a port other than the HTTPS default of 443 is not compatible with HSTS.
+If your configuration requires HTTPS to run on a port other than 443, the HSTS configuration must be turned off.
+This can be achieved by configuring the `Add Strict-Transport-Security when HTTPS` rewrite rule `enabled` setting to `false` in web.config after installation.{{% /alert %}}
 8. Select the SSL certificate to use.
 9. Click OK.
 If an existing site is already using the specified SSL port, a warning will be displayed.
 Either click `No` and change the Port in the Add Site Binding dialog, or click `Yes` and stop the other website.
 10. It is recommended to remove the http site binding.